EnsemblGenomes/ensembl-static/metazoa/species/Schmidtea/Schmidtea_polychroa/Schmidtea_polychroa_GCA_044892525.1cm_about.md

 The S. polychroa strain (internal ID: GOE00227) was collected at 43.71249; 16.72605 near the Village of Gala, Croatia.

-Picture credit: Miquel Vila-Farré, Dept. of Tissue Dynamics and Regeneration, Max Planck Institute for Multidisciplinary Sciences
+Picture credit ([Creative Commons BY 4.0](https://creativecommons.org/licenses/by/4.0/)): Miquel Vila-Farré, Dept. of Tissue Dynamics and Regeneration, Max Planck Institute for Multidisciplinary Sciences

 Taxonomy ID [50054](https://www.uniprot.org/taxonomy/50054)